jessefreeman/reaperboy-gb/plugins/TilemapEditor/README.md

 **Usage:**

-1. Call this event before using the paint tool
+1. Call this event at scene start to configure actor assignments
-2. When painting a player, the specified player actor will be moved to that position
+2. Automatically disables all assigned actors to provide a clean state
+3. Ready for "Load Level Code" event to populate the level
-3. When painting enemies, available enemy actors will be moved to those positions
+4. When painting, the specified actors will be moved to painted positions
-4. When deleting enemies, the corresponding actors will be deactivated
+5. When deleting, the corresponding actors will be deactivated

 ### Setup Map Actors